 Some maladies are genetic in total, such as, Down syndrome, or genetically based, such as a propensity for diabetes.
 Some are hormonally based, such as, hypoglycemia and hyperthyroidism.

-Some accidents are simply part of life on a cursed earth: toddlers bump their heads, autos collide on slippery roads, etc.
+Some accidents are simply part of life on a cursed earth: toddlers bump their heads, autos collide, etc.

-These include assaults, wars, dog bites, and the like; and infections by bacteria, viruses and funguses.
+These include assaults, wars, dog bites, parasites and the like; and infections by bacteria, viruses and funguses.